Premiere: 1969 September 11, IAA Frankfurt motor show

 |914/8 3.0 Coupé 191 kW|

 |Adjustable passenger seat|

 |New steel wheel design|

 - L-Jetronic fuel injection

 Porsche needed an entry-level car to replace the 912 and Volkswagen needed a sports car to replace its Karmann Ghia, so the forces were joined to build a sports car that would be an affordable Porsche and a modern Volkswagen.
-Given the type 914 designation, the targa-topped roadster was designed over the autumn of 1966.
+Given the type 914 designation, the design process of the roadster started in 1966 and the full size clay model was made in 1967.
 The design group was led by Heinrich Klie and Ferdinand Alexander Porsche.
 Ferdinand Piëch, as the head of development at Porsche, was also the 914 project leader.
 On March 1, 1968, the first 914/4 prototype was driven.
 The car had the flat-4 engine mounted in front of the rear axle.
 The mid-engine layout meant the 914 could achieve higher cornering G-forces than the 911.

 As a project leader, Ferdinand Piëch had his technicians fit one of the prototypes with the 3-litre flat-8 fuel injected 16 spark plug engine from the Porsche 908 racing car.

 Agreed in January 1969, the marketing company VW-Porsche Vertriebsgesellschaft mbH was founded in April.
 Both parties had a 50% share.
 From now on, the sales operations for the 911, 914-4 and 914-6 were carried out by the marketing company.
 Key positions were held on an equal authority basis by Otto-Erich Filius of Porsche (formerly Vice-President Porsche of America) and Klaus Schneider of VW.
 Naturally, the establishment of the joint venture started the rumours of the merger of VW and Porsche.
 Porsche even had to emit a special press release to convince that Porsche and Volkswagen are independent companies.